TestGorilla LogoTestGorilla Logo

 2. What are the differences between TypeScript and JavaScript?

-The ideal candidate should know the difference between these popular programming languages.
+Most candidates should know the difference between TypeScript and JavaScript.
 Although both are mainly used for web development, TypeScript is built on top of JavaScript and adds some additional features, including static typing.

-Here is a table with the key distinctions between JavaScript and TypeScript:
+Check out the key distinctions between JavaScript and TypeScript below:

 TypeScript